uMatrix-Rules/uMatrix-Rules.github.io/index.md

 1. What are principles on enabling third-party elements?

-    The first prioirty  is to be sure most site function for normal browsing is working as how it is expected.
-The more elements is blocked despite that, the better.
+    The first priority is to be sure most site function for normal browsing is working as how it is expected.
+The more element is blocked despite that, the better.

-2. It this enough (any other privacy tools recommened)?
+2. It this enough (any other privacy tools recommended)?

     It is definitely not enough, some third-party elements contain both normal site facilities and also tracking scripts.
 Here are some others helpful:
     - [CanvasBlocker](https://github.com/kkapsner/CanvasBlocker)